 Days Played: 35+

 Christian is one of those rare Survivor players that is able to please everybody.
 He’s also one that you have to imagine casting immediately locked in without a second thought as soon as they discovered him.
 I wouldn’t be surprised if his casting was a big part of the decision to go with the David vs. Goliath theme in Season 37.
 If so, it worked brilliantly; the entire show almost seemed to revolve around Christian until he was ultimately eliminated in the run up to the final episode.
-Christian was a shoe-in for a returnee as soon as they did a returnee season that he was eligible for, so I’m not surprised at all that he was cast for Season 50 and it’s one of the very few casting decisions made for that season I agree with.
-After the first two episodes, I have to say he has been just as much a delight as before with potentially even more winning prospects thanks to his strong alliance with Rick Devens and Emily Flippen.
-But even if he’s eliminated this week, Christian’s presence remains a delight every second he’s onscreen.
+Christian was a shoe-in for a returnee as soon as they did a returnee season that he was eligible for, so I’m not surprised at all that he was cast for Season 50 and it’s one of the very few casting decisions made for that season that I agree with.
+After the first few episodes, I have to say he has been just as much a delight as before with potentially even more winning prospects thanks to his strong alliance with Rick Devens and Emily Flippen and ability to navigate himself out of rough spots.
+But even if he’s eliminated on the next episode, Christian’s presence remains a delight every second he’s onscreen.

 25. Courtney Yates